cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Objective:** Your will select a multi-asset campaign from your portfolio to review with your interviewer.
 These could be multiple assets from an event, ad/sponsored campaign, digital and print assets from a launch, etc.

 - **Candidate Prep:** Some examples of assets include: web page + booth + printed assets or; Ads + email + webpage + printed content or; Infographic + ads + guide.
 It is encouraged that you share a campaign that includes print, digital, and environmental media.
 If you do not have an example of this, no worries!
 Bring what you would like to share the most.
-Be prepared to explain the design decisions made building out multiple assets all connected to a single campaign.
+Be prepared to explain the design decisions you made to connect multiple assets to a single campaign.
 What were your objectives throughout the campaign and what steps did you take to achieve them?
-Think about what your creative process is and how you ensure your collaborators' success, as well.
+Think about what your creative process and how you ensure your collaborators' success, as well.

 ## **Title: Product and Creative Engagement**